 The ERA considers the BVAL pricing source will find pricing data in most cases.
 If the first preference contains any observations of historical data FMPS ensures that all observations will rely on this one pricing source for consistency.
 Events such as US Federal public holidays can result in days within the averaging period where no prices will be returned from the first preference.
 In these rare cases the bond ticker is manually appended with "@PCS Corp" to hard code the preferred pricing source.

-For example in Error!
-Reference source not found.Error!
-Reference source not found.
-Table 3 the ticker would be modified to "EXXXXXXXX@BGN Corp" as second preference for Euro denominated bonds.
+For example in Table 3 the ticker would be modified to "EXXXXXXX@BGN Corp" as second preference for Euro denominated bonds.
 If no pricing is available from the second preference the observation is left blank.

 Source: Bloomberg